1165 København K

 There are about 80 dormitories in the central Copenhagen area, but with many more in the suburbs.
 Some are small, old and quite luxurious, while others are massive buildings with hundreds of rooms.
 Most have their own bathroom, but facilities vary.

 There are several ways of getting a room in a dormitory.
 A few of them require a personal application letter and the residents themselves choose who they want to take in.

 The famous Tietgen dorm.
 Photo by Anna Sondergaard

 For the majority, however, you can sign up through the two largest administrators and get on a waiting list.
 Some dormitories have up to three years waiting time, while others take no more than a few months to get into.
-Apply for a room through KKIK or CIU.

 The view from Frankrigsgade, Copenhagen.
 Photo by Martina Zamboni